 Surgery to repair a hiatal hernia

 In a small number of cases, a hiatal hernia may require surgery.
-Surgery is generally reserved for emergency situations and for people who aren't helped by medications to relieve heartburn and acid reflux.
-Hiatal hernia repair surgery is often combined with surgery for gastroesophageal reflux disease.
+Surgery is generally reserved for emergency situations, which are rare, and for people who aren't helped by medications to relieve heartburn and acid reflux.

 You Are ...
 The Campaign for Mayo Clinic